wkeeling/selenium-wire/README.rst

 Example: Mock a response
 ------------------------

-You can use ``request.create_response()`` to send a custom reply back to the client.
+You can use ``request.create_response()`` to send a custom reply back to the browser.
 No data will be sent to the remote server.

 .. code:: python